OSGConnect/tutorial-ScalingUp-R/README.md

 # Scaling up compute resources

-Scaling up the computational resources is a big advantage for doing certain large scale calculations on OSG.
+Scaling up the computational resources is a big advantage for doing certain large scale calculations on OSPool.
 Consider the extensive sampling for a multi-dimensional Monte Carlo integration or molecular dynamics simulation with several initial conditions.
 These type of calculations require submitting a lot of jobs.

-About a million CPU hours per day are available to OSG users on an opportunistic basis.
-Learning how to scale up and control large numbers of jobs is key to realizing the full potential of distributed high throughput computing on the OSG.
+About a million CPU hours per day are available to OSPool users on an opportunistic basis.
+Learning how to scale up and control large numbers of jobs is key to realizing the full potential of distributed high throughput computing on the OSPool.

 In this tutorial, we will see how to scale up calculations for a simple example.
 To download the materials for this tutorial, use the command